spencerng/kinect-mocap/README.md

 3. Specify the `CAPTURE` and `FILENAME` variables in `draw.py`
 4. Run `python3 draw.py`, closing the window when capturing is done
 5. Convert the image folders to videos, running `ffmpeg -framerate 30 -pattern_type glob -i '<folder>/*.png' -c:v libx264 -pix_fmt yuv420p <folder>.mp4` from `images/`
+6. Postprocess video (keying out whites/blacks) using video editing software of your choice